 What is Wood Grain Direction

 Wood grain direction is the alignment of the long fibers in a piece of wood.
-The fibers are responsible for wood’s strength and flexibility.
+The fibers are responsible for the wood’s strength and flexibility.
 Think of a tree, and how tall a tree grows.
 The grain of the wood runs from the trunk out to the tips of its branches.
 The Grain is what gives the tree the strength to stand up, and for the branches to extend outwards from the tree.
-We take advantage of this natural strength that is inherent of wood, when building timber homes and furniture.
+We take advantage of this natural strength that is inherent of wood when building timber homes and furniture.

 How does grain direction in plywood work?

 Plywood is a series of thin wood veneer layers, stacked and glued together under high heat and pressure.
-Turning each veneer’s grain direction 90 degrees from the previous veneer creates cross grain lamination.
-Cross grain lamination gives plywood strength across its length and width.
+Turning each veneer’s grain direction 90 degrees from the previous veneer creates cross-grain lamination.
+Cross-grain lamination gives plywood strength across its length and width.